sanidhyy/ecommerce-nextjs/README.md

 12. **Public API URL**:
     - `NEXT_PUBLIC_API_URL` are endpoints or URLs related to your Admin APIs.
 You can configure/copy this from your Admin Dashboard Settings Panel.

+13. **Active Billboard Id**:
+	- `NEXT_PUBLIC_BILLBOARD_ID` is the id of billboard which you want to display on home page.
+You can copy this either from dashboard/billboards page or directly from database by running `npm run prisma:studio`

+14. Install required packages using `npm install --legacy-peer-deps` or `yarn install --legacy-peer-deps`.
+15. Run both admin and store separately on ports 3000 and 3001 respectively.

 ### :books: Additional Resources